SandyMrtss/S0502_MySQL/README.md

 ```
 ## 3. Functionality <a name="func"></a>
 This API supports the following requests:
 - Adds new player.
-Doesn't allow duplicated usernames but accepts no username (will be anonymous player)
+It doesn't allow duplicated usernames but accepts no username (will be an anonymous player)
 ```
 curl --location --request POST 'http://localhost:9000/diceGame/v1/players' \
 --header 'Content-Type: application/json' \